T-Shirt (Thomas Rhett song)

 "T-Shirt" is a song recorded by American country music singer Thomas Rhett.
 It was released on February 16, 2016 via Valory Music Group as the third single from his second studio album, Tangled Up (2015).
 The song was written by Ashley Gorley, Luke Laird, and Shane McAnally.

 "T-Shirt" peaked at number one on the Billboard Country Airplay chart, giving Rhett his sixth consecutive number-one hit on that chart.
 It also charted at numbers 3 and 41 on both the Hot Country Songs and Hot 100 charts respectively.
-The song was certified Platinum by the Recording Industry Association of America (RIAA), denoting sales of one million units in the United States.
+The song was certified three-times Platinum by the Recording Industry Association of America (RIAA), denoting sales of three million units in the United States.
 It also had chart success in Canada, giving Rhett his third number-one hit on the Country chart and reaching number 53 on the Canadian Hot 100.

 Background

 Before the release of Tangled Up in 2015, Rhett had been performing the song live as early as November 2013.
 It was originally slated to be recorded by Tim McGraw, but it would later be passed to Rhett.
 On September 4, 2015, the track and a video of the song were made available for sales and as "instant grat" downloads for those who made a pre-release order of the album on iTunes.